whyhow-ai/knowledge-graph-studio/README.md

 - OpenAI API key
 - MongoDB account
-  - _You must create a project and cluster in MongoDB Atlas_
+  - _You must create a project and cluster in MongoDB Atlas (dedicated M10+ recommended for best performance)_

 ### 2. Configuration